11 Best Nasal Sprays Reviewed & Compared

-If nasal and sinus congestion are a new or infrequent symptom for you, a nasal spray might be the right solution to battle and improve your symptoms.
+If nasal and sinus congestion is a new or infrequent symptom for you, a nasal spray might be the right solution to battle and improve your symptoms.
 It is inexpensive, simple to use, available at any pharmacy or grocery store, and is temporary.

 However, if you have been experiencing chronic congestion, meaning it just doesn’t seem to disappear or it returns immediately after clearing up, seeing your physician or an ear, nose, and throat specialist may be a better option for you.
-Long-term congestion can be signs of more serious condition or infection.
+Long-term congestion can be signs of a more serious condition or infection.